Swiss look set to approve ban on facial coverings

-ZURICH (Reuters) - A far-right proposal to ban facial coverings in Switzerland was headed toward a narrow victory in a binding referendum on Sunday viewed as a test of attitudes toward Muslims.
+ZURICH (Reuters) - A far-right proposal to ban facial coverings in Switzerland headed towards a narrow victory in a binding referendum on Sunday instigated by the same group that organised a 2009 ban on new minarets.

-Projections for broadcaster SRF, based on partial results, showed the measure passing 52% to 48%, with a two-point margin for error.
+Projections for broadcaster SRF, based on partial results, showed the vote to amend the Swiss constitution passing 52% to 48%, with a two-point margin for error.
 Final results were due later on Sunday.

 The proposal under the Swiss system of direct democracy does not mention Islam directly and also aims to stop violent street protesters from wearing masks, yet local politicians, media and campaigners have dubbed it the burqa ban.